Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning

 where $c_p$ is the parent concept of $c$.
 This measure captures the informativeness of the category in terms of the expected reduction in feature value uncertainty given knowledge of the child category label over knowledge of the parent label.

-Once the Cobweb tree structure is induced using training stimuli, the categorization of a test (i.e., to be classified) stimulus with unobserved feature(s) occurs along a path from its root to a leaf node, thereby deriving a concept path.
+Once the Cobweb tree structure is induced using training stimuli, the categorization of a test stimulus $\bm{x}$ with unobserved feature(s) occurs along a path from its root to a leaf node, defining a concept path.
 To determine the category for predicting the unobserved feature values, we explore two levels of the hierarchy: